BinLama/pomodoro/frontend/README.md

 - [x] create a add task div
 - [x] add new task but make sure add task div is below
 - [ ] make newly added task dragable
+- [ ] give warning for no title on input